redis/redis-vl-python/docs/overview/installation.md

 ### Redis Stack (local development)

-For local development and testing, Redis-Stack and be used.
+For local development and testing, Redis-Stack can be used.
 We recommend running Redis in a docker container.
 To do so, run the following command:

 ```bash